bartvmaercke/devblog/src/pages/pihole-and-ubntcontroller/index.md

 ```

 created a new gmail account to send mails from
 configure account to send mails
 -> settings -> controller -> email server
 <https://help.ubnt.com/hc/en-us/articles/226590847-UniFi-How-To-Use-a-Free-Email-Service-as-SMTP-Server-Gmail->

 set data retention
 -> settings -> maintenance -> data retention

-enabled ips and setup networks, vpn etc
+enabled ips and setup networks, vpn etc.
-Don't forget to point the dns to your pi-hole
+Don't forget to point the dns to your pi-hole.
 (I've also created a noip address and added that too)

 ## setup a new controller on a newer pi

 Since the minimum requirements were not met for the ubnt controller, I decided to use an other pi and and see if i could recover the settings from the backup.

 made backup
 installed new raspberry pite lite with rufus
 made ssh in boot

 set video memory to 16 (again, headless server, so why use more?)

 Now something went wrong.
-My pi didn't got a default gateway, or a dns server
+My pi didn't got a default gateway, or a dns server.
 After some troubleshooting I noticed the usg didn't have those configured properly
 I had to go to the console and add some settings for my network:

 ```